Snare Drum solo

 Andy Miller (leader).

 Commission Members: Aaron Villarreal (US), Akira Robles (US), Alejandro Ruiz (Col), Ben Charles (US), Carlos Camacho (Panama-US), Daniel Arango (Col), Eduardo Caicedo (Col), Juan David Forero (Col), Juan Mauricio Bahamón (Col-Germany), Mario Sarmiento (Col), Mitchell Beck (US), and Russel Wharton (US)

 I had the pleasure to meet Andy Miller (check out his website) when he was a Fulbright Fellow in Bogotá.
 He has studied broadly Afro Caribbean percussion as well as concert percussion.
-That was actually our point of departure and also common interests, when we started working on this project.
-We thought it would be interesting to create solo snare drum that would incorporate both traditions, the orchestral and the caribbean music tradition.
+That was actually our point of departure and also common interests when we started working on this project.
+We thought it would be interesting to create a solo piece for snare drum that would incorporate both traditions, the orchestral and the Caribbean music tradition.
 I am not a stranger to this idea, as I have already explored it in other pieces of mine (i.e. Illegal Cycles, Danzas Tórridas)

 Here’s a video of Andy premiering the piece during his DMA recital at Bloomington, IN.